Stanford

 Google Cloud Credit Grants

-Call for proposals will open in Summer 2025
+Call for proposals will open up again in Summer 2026

 Aimed at supporting novel or emerging research that requires advanced computational resources provided by Google Cloud